WebDevStudios/BuddyPress-Registration-Options/readme.txt

 2. Activate the plugin

-3. Click on the "BP Registation Options" link under Settings.
+3. Click on the "BP Registation" link in your admin menu.

 4. Configure your BuddyPress registration options.

 == Frequently Asked Questions ==

-= Does this plugin work with WordPress Multi-Site? =

-Absolutely!
-This plugin has been tested and verified to work on the most current version of WordPress with Multi-Site or with stand alone WordPress.